seanturner/draft-turner-ccmib/draft-turner-ccmib.md

     -- *****************************************************************

     cSecPolicyChanged  NOTIFICATION-TYPE
-        OBJECTS     {
-                        cSecPolicyRulePriorityID,
-                        cSecPolicyRuleDescription
-                    }
         STATUS      current
         DESCRIPTION
-            "A notification indicating that an existent Security Policy entry in the cSecPolicyRuleTable in has changed.
+            "A notification indicating that an the cSecPolicyRuleTable has changed.

             At the device level, the sending of notifications is controlled by CC-DEVICE-INFO-MIB scalars: cSendNotifications